 - WANT MONEY?
-File your FAFSA!! - UMAINE (Orono) application deadline for academic scholarship eligibility is December 1. - 12/06- MBHS DEADLINE For all transcripts requested to be mailed prior to December break - including all January 1 application deadlines.
-Bring all completed material (senior packets, secondary report forms, counselor recommendation forms, etc.) necessary to the counseling office by this date. - As you finish applications and essays, be sure to keep copies. - If applying online (UMaine system), be sure to print out "Request for High School Academic Records" and give to Mrs. Vollrath. - Check application deadlines. - Continue college visits. - Continue scholarship research and check our website (https://sites.google.com/a/mtbluersd.org/mbc_scholarships/) If you have further questions, book an appointment with Mrs. Prescott. - Turn in any college mid-year report forms to Mrs. Vollrath. - 12/07 SAT test date - 12/14 ACT test date
+File your FAFSA!! - UMAINE (Orono) application deadline for academic scholarship eligibility is December 1. - 12/11 MBHS DEADLINE For all transcripts requested to be mailed prior to December break - including all January 1 application deadlines.
+Bring all completed material (senior packets, secondary report forms, counselor recommendation forms, etc.) necessary to the counseling office by this date. - As you finish applications and essays, be sure to keep copies. - If applying online (UMaine system), be sure to print out "Request for High School Academic Records" and give to Mrs. Vollrath. - Check application deadlines. - Continue college visits, check the Senior Resources from the Drive for updated invitations and notices from colleges. - Continue scholarship research and check our website (https://sites.google.com/a/mtbluersd.org/mbc scholarships/) If you have further questions, book an appointment with Mrs. Prescott. - Turn in any college mid-year report forms to Mrs. Vollrath. - 12/05 SAT test date - 12/12 ACT test date